The Climate Crisis – A Race We Can Win

 While technology has contributed to climate change, new and efficient technologies can help us reduce net emissions and create a cleaner world.
 Readily-available technological solutions already exist for more than 70 per cent of today’s emissions.
 In many places renewable energy is now the cheapest energy source and electric cars are poised to become mainstream.

-These scalable solutions will enable us all to leapfrog to a cleaner, more resilient world.
+Scalable new technologies and nature-based solutions will enable us all to leapfrog to a cleaner, more resilient world.
 If governments, businesses, civil society, youth, and academia work together, we can create a green future where suffering is diminished, justice is upheld, and harmony is restored between people and planet.